jacksonrakena/jacksonrakena/README.md

 👋 I'm Jackson, and I'm a student software developer from New Zealand.

+#### What I'm doing now
-I'm studying at Victoria University of Wellington, where I am an engineering tutor and test interpreter.
+I'm studying at Victoria University of Wellington, where I am also a tutor in the Faculty of Engineering.

-My favourite tools are C#, React, Rust, and Zig.

-I'm particularly proud of [Gradekeeper](https://gradekeeper.xyz), my all-in-one grade tracking site, and [Jacksonbot](https://github.com/jacksonrakena/jacksonbot), a Discord bot with fun commands and games.
+I am the developer of [Gradekeeper](https://gradekeeper.xyz), a grade tracking site used by 250+ university students all across Aotearoa.
+I also work on a Discord bot called [Jacksonbot](https://github.com/jacksonrakena/jacksonbot) that has a bunch of fun features and games.

+I'm currently trying to create a functional and highly-available [Kubernetes](https://kubernetes.io/) cluster to host my projects, namely [Gradekeeper](https://gradekeeper.xyz) and [Jacksonbot](https://github.com/jacksonrakena/jacksonbot).

+My favourite tools are C#, React/JavaScript, and Rust.
+In my spare time I've also been learning Vue 3, and I intend to learn about Svelte in the future.